CascadeBot/CascadeBot-wiki/Selfhosting Guide.md

 #### Step 3 (Installing Java)

-Of course, to run the CascadeBot JAR file you're going to need JDK 11 on your server.
+To run the CascadeBot JAR file you're going to need JDK 11 on your server.
 To install this, you're going to need to SSH into your server and run a few basic commands.

 First of all, you're just going to want to run `sudo apt-get update` and `sudo apt-get upgrade` on your server.